mathiskakal/moonshot/documents/rexmax-specifications.md

 | [UC-19]: Submit Feedback | Ribbon button opens chatbot that fills an issue template and posts to Git repo. | Store Manager | Network access to repo API; User authenticated (UC-14).; GitHub Api token available in config. | 1.
 User clicks **Feedback / Support**.[:br][:br]2.
 Chatbot side-panel opens; asks guided questions.[:br][:br]3.
 Answers populate Markdown issue template.[:br][:br]4.
 User reviews and clicks **Envoyer**.[:br][:br]5.
 App POSTs issue via repo API; receives issue URL.[:br][:br]6.
 Panel shows “Merci !” with link. | Issue created in repository; URL logged for follow-up. | User submits issue OR closes chatbot unsent. | It would be good to have a GitHub bot automatically triage the issues to be able to use the GitHub Project as an efficient Backlog |

 # E) Non-Functional Requirements

+> [!IMPORTANT]
+> Those requirements are generally for the full release of the app, and cannot be expected from its first iterations.
+Iteration of the product will help build towards the following standards of quality.

 ### Costs